h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + set consistent ID for first chart
 DONE   'chart'
 DONE   'predictBoxplot'
+DONE + add outlines to independent variable plots, DONE   so that they look like cards

 + support classification problems
 + show @branden et al and get feedback